confluentinc/streaming-ops/README.md

 ## Info

-* Flux is configured to sync with the repository once per minute, you can force a syncronization with the script: `./scripts/flux-sync.sh`
+* Flux is configured to sync with the repository once per minute, you can force a syncronization with the script: `make sync`

-## Credits
+## Credits / Links
-Significant portions of the repository are based on the work of Steven Wade @ https://github.com/swade1987
+* Significant portions of the repository are based on the work of Steven Wade @ https://github.com/swade1987
+* The script based Operator patterns in this repository are based on the shell-operator project @ https://github.com/flant/shell-operator